ccameron-chromium/canvas-color-space/CanvasHighDyanmicRangeProposal.md

 This mode specifies a mechanism through which a specific range of pixel values will be mapped to the full luminance range of the display device.

-HLG encoded images specify color values in a way that is to be mapped to the entire available luminance range of the display device using the HLG inverse-EOTF and OOTF.
+HLG encoded images specify color values in a way that is to be mapped to the entire available luminance range of the display device using the HLG inverse-OETF and OOTF.
 This mode applies this OOTF mapping to the canvas color spaces.
 An HLG image drawn to a canvas that is composited in this mode will appear the same as that image when drawn by an ``'img'`` element on the page.